beanone/locksmitha/INTEGRATION_TESTING.md

-# Integration Testing with Locksmitha
+# Integration Testing with login

-When writing integration tests for services that use Locksmitha for authentication, follow these guidelines:
+When writing integration tests for services that use login for authentication, follow these guidelines:

 ### 1. **Test Setup**